-Certain types of birth control, especially Nexplanon (the bar) can cause brown period blood.
+Certain types, especially Nexplanon (the bar) can cause brown period blood.
 Brown blood, even at the beginning of your period is normal in this case.

-Birth control can also cause your period to be lighter as well, so this is a certainly a possible explanation for the light period brown blood thing.
+It can also cause your period to be lighter as well, so this is a certainly a possible explanation for the lighter period brown blood thing.

 If you’re pregnant, and begin to have brown bleeding, something might be wrong.
 It is possible that you’re having a miscarriage.

 It is normal to sometimes have brown discharge after getting an abortion.

 PCOS (Polycystic Ovary Syndrome)